This content is not available in your preferred language.

 • Ensure that the Real-Time Application is set as the start-up application.

-• Ensure Disable RT Startup App is not selected in NI MAX under the target's System Settings,
+• Ensure Disable RT Startup App is not selected in NI MAX under the target's System Settings.
+Consider the following:

 • Some devices use hardware DIP switches, while others use the configuration set in System Settings for the device in NI MAX.
 Check the manual for your device to determine the method your device uses.